etandel/filter52/README.md

 Author
 ---

-`filter52` was originally created by Elias Tandel, though the code is extensivelly based on [hosts-server](https://hackage.haskell.org/package/hosts-server).
+`filter52` was created by Elias Tandel, though the code is extensivelly based on [hosts-server](https://hackage.haskell.org/package/hosts-server).

 License
 ---

-Both `hosts-server` and `filter52` are licensed under GPLv3.
+`filter52` is licensed under GPLv3.
 See LICENSE for more details.